Kratos Defense & Security Solutions

-Kratos Defense & Security Solutions, Inc, headquartered in San Diego, California, is an American technology company specializing in directed-energy weapons, unmanned systems, satellite communications, cyber security/warfare, microwave electronics, missile defense, training and combat systems.
+Kratos Defense & Security Solutions, Inc. is an American technology company with manufacturing concentrations in weapons and military electronics.
+It is headquartered in San Diego, California, United States.
 Customers include the U.S. federal government, foreign governments, commercial enterprises and state and local government agencies.
-Kratos is organized into six major divisions: Defense and Rocket Support Services, Microwaves Electronics, Modular Systems, Public Safety and Security, Technology and Training, and Unmanned Systems.
+The company is divided into 6 divisions.

-Some of Kratos' newest products are part of a Pentagon effort to partner with innovators and incubate technology-focused businesses in Silicon Valley.
+Some of Kratos' most recent products are part of a Pentagon effort to invest in businesses in Silicon Valley.

-Kratos has primarily an engineering and technically oriented work force of approximately 2,700 with a substantial number of the company's employees holding national security clearances.
-Virtually all of Kratos' work is performed on a military base, in a secure facility, or at a critical infrastructure location.

 History

 Kratos Defense & Security Solutions was founded as Wireless Facilities Incorporated (WFI), a company whose primary market was the building and support of the telecommunications infrastructure and networks.
-In 2004 the company's board of directors focused the company on providing professional services to the US Government, primarily the U.S. Department of Defense.
+In 2004, the company primarily sold its services to the US Government, mostly the U.S. Department of Defense.

 From 2004 to 2009, the company acquired several companies in the federal services business.
 Acquisitions included several small public safety firms and mid-sized professional services firms such as: